BirtukanK/Sales_prediction/README.md

+Sales Prediction for Rossmann Pharmaceuticals

-This repository contains the sales data and the whole process to predicta Pharmaceutical sales for Rossmann Pharmaceuticals.
+This repository contains the sales data and the whole process to predict the Pharmaceutical sales for Rossmann Pharmaceuticals.